Pam

 American Express has some great credit cards and once you have received welcome offers on the Chase credit cards that you are interested in, they are a great program to head into.
 They have both co-branded credit cards and their credit cards that earn transferable points, Membership Rewards.
 We love transferable points because of their versatility.
 Want to use them for flights?
 You can.
 Want to use them for hotels?
 That works too.
 Each card issuer has different rules regarding their credit cards.

 I love my American Express credit cards, particularly my American Express Platinum card, but I hate their lifetime rule.
-This rule states that you can only receive a welcome offer or bonus on each of their cards, once in a lifetime.
-No credit card churning here.
+This rule states that you can only receive a welcome offer or bonus on each of their cards once in a lifetime.

-Occasionally you may receive an offer for a credit card that does not have its lifetime rule on it.
+Occasionally, you may receive an offer for a credit card that does not have its lifetime rule on it.
 In this case, you can apply again.
 I have personally been able to apply for the American Express Business Platinum Credit Card three times for the same business and received bonuses each time.
-This is definitely the exception but something you may see at times.
-I have also been able to get the American Express Delta Gold card twice as the second offer did not have a lifetime rule attached to it.
+This is definitely the exception, but it is something you may see at times.
+I have also been able to get the American Express Delta Gold card twice, as the second offer did not have a lifetime rule attached to it.

 American Express restricts the number of credit cards you can have with them to five.
 Credit cards should not be confused with their charge cards though.
 Charge cards are their cards that offer Membership Rewards, don’t have preset spending limits, and include their Platinum credit cards, Gold credit cards, and Green credit cards, both personal and business ones.
 You can have up to 10 of their charge cards.